nicholalexander/basket/README.md

 end
 ```

 The item added to the basket can be any data you want!
-If you are using the in memory Queue, it is fine to store Ruby objects, but if you have a different backend, it might be better to stick to easily serializable objects.
+If you are using the in memory Queue, it is fine to store Ruby objects, but if you have a different backend, must be JSON serializable via `to_json`.

 ```ruby
 class QuicheBasket